-This is a residential fellowship of 4 or 6 months in length that will provide the time, space, and resources necessary to discover, explore, and build.
+This is a residential fellowship of 4 or 6 months in length.
 Up to two fellowships will be awarded every year.

 Applicants must be conversant in English and have familiarity with Italian.
-At the time of application, a PhD is required for scholars in the humanities and social sciences; in exceptional cases, applications from advanced PhD (ABD) students will be considered.
+At the time of application, a PhD is required for scholars in the humanities and social sciences.
 A Master’s degree is required for librarians, archivists, and data science professionals.
 A background in programming, library sciences, computer graphics, computational linguistics, or other fields relevant to digital humanities research is highly desirable.
 Candidates should possess the technical skills to carry out their project at the time of application, and it must be possible for applicants to carry out most of their research in Florence.
 Priority will be given to early and mid-career scholars.
 I Tatti welcomes applications from scholars from all nations and gives special consideration to candidates without regular access to research materials and facilities in Italy.
 Applications are evaluated by international scholars.
 The selection committee aims to assess the ability of candidates to contribute in a collegial way to the intellectual life of the Harvard Center.
 It pays special attention to the strength of the proposed project and its potential to yield original results, and to the candidate’s curriculum vitae.

 Short-term Fellowships at I Tatti can be held only once and cannot be deferred.
 Short-term Fellowships are intended for scholars who have not previously held appointments at I Tatti (with the exception of Graduate Fellows).

-Applications can be written in English or Italian and must submitted electronically by midnight (Cambridge, MA time) on December 14, 2016.
-Scholars can apply to only one type of I Tatti Fellowship at a time.
+Applications must be written in English and must be submitted electronically by midnight (Cambridge, MA time) on November 15, 2023.
+Scholars can apply for only one type of fellowship at I Tatti per academic year.

 Letters of Recommendation